kobo/groovyserv/docs/source/userguide.md

-  -Cenv-all                        pass all environment variables -Cenv-exclude <substr>           don't pass environment variables of which a name includes specified substr -Cv,-Cversion                    display the version -Cdebug                          display console log
+  -Cenv-all                        pass all environment variables -Cenv-exclude <substr>           don't pass environment variables of which a name includes specified substr -Cv,-Cversion                    display the version -Ckeep-server-cwd                avoid to change directory to current working
+                                   directory of client
+  -Cdebug                          display console log
 ```